-Vuthy Chuon came in contact with Free the Bears in 1996, when he dropped out of high school to work in their brand new Phnom Tamao Wildlife Rescue Centre so he could support his family.
-He praised himself lucky with the opportunity to work for an international NGO and practice his English with international volunteers.
-When in 2009 a sun cub died in Vuthy’s arms due to a bite of an adult bear, he decided to return to school part-time so he could become a vet and would be able to provide emergency veterinary care to the animals he is responsible for at the sanctuary.
+Vuthy Chuon first came in contact with Free the Bears in 1996, when he dropped out of high school to work in their brand new Phnom Tamao Wildlife Rescue Centre so he could support his family.
+He praised himself lucky with the opportunity to work for an international NGO.
+And during this time, he learned and practiced his English with international volunteers.
+In 2009, Vuthy made the decision to study veterinary medicine part-time, when a sun bear cub died in his arms due to a bite of an adult bear.
+After the incident, he wanted to be able to provide emergency veterinary care to the animals he is responsible for.

 Vision and Approach